nathanstaines/nathanstaines.github.com/_posts/2013-04-05-now-powered-by-jekyll.md

 ### Now hosted on GitHub

-One of the best things about using Jekyll has to be the ability to use GitHub as a host.
+One of the best things about using Jekyll is the ability to use GitHub as a host.
 If you've ever used [GitHub Pages](http://pages.github.com/) before then you've already experienced Jekyll in action.
 Every GitHub Page is run through Jekyll when you push content to your repo.
-Which means that you can host your site for free, have every change version controlled and your content instantly deployed.
+This means that you can host your site for free, have every change version controlled and your content deployed instantly.

-However, it's not exactly a perfect fit if you want to use one of the many [Jekyll plugins](https://github.com/mojombo/jekyll/wiki/Plugins#available-plugins) that are available.
-Unfortunately but understandably GitHub runs Jekyll in safe mode, which doesn't allow the use of plugins.
+However, it's not exactly a perfect fit if you want to use any of the [plugins](https://github.com/mojombo/jekyll/wiki/Plugins#available-plugins) that are available for Jekyll.
+Unfortunately but understandably GitHub runs Jekyll in safe mode, which means the use of plugins is prohibited.

 <div class="panel panel-info">

   <h4>A solution to the plugin problem</h4>

+  <p>After scouring the internet for quite a while, here's the solution I ended up using:</p>

   <ul>
     <li>Setup two branches (source &amp; master)</li>